nathangeffen/ancestry/README.md

-# Experiments with evolution simulations
+# Simulation of ancestry and genes

 Let's say an animal or plant  population starts off with two individuals.
 The parents die and children mate and produce four children.
 The four children and